 Cheap properties often attract investors because the yield looks strong.
 If the rent is high compared with the purchase price, the numbers can look appealing.
 But yield needs to be viewed carefully.

 A high yield may reflect genuine rental demand.
 It may also reflect risk.
-The property may be in a weaker location, need more maintenance, attract a narrower tenant pool, or sit in a market where buyers do not expect much growth.
+The property may be in a weaker location, need more maintenance, attract a narrower tenant pool or sit in a market where buyers do not expect much growth.
 High yield is not automatically bad, but it should always be investigated.

 Investors should also consider the quality of the rent.
 Is the tenant demand stable?
 Are tenants staying long term?
 Is the area supported by reliable employment?
 Are vacancy rates low because demand is strong, or because the market is too small to read clearly?
 Are rents affordable for local incomes?